DailySoccer/webtest/README.md

 Logger configuration
 ====================

-You can change log level by changing /conf/application-logger.xml.
+You can change the log level by changing /conf/application-logger.xml.

 The logger tag named 'unusual' refers to logging calls in our package (unusual).
 If u set the level to TRACE all logs will be displayed.